civican/legisinfo/42-1/bills/C-69/bill_text.md

 **project** means

-a physical activity that is carried out on federal lands or outside Canada in relation to a physical work and that is not a designated project; and
+a physical activity that is carried out on federal lands or outside Canada in relation to a physical work and that is not a designated project or a physical activity designated by regulations made under paragraph 112(1)(a.2); and

 a physical activity that is designated under section `87` or that is part of a class of physical activities that is designated under that section. (**projet**)